benc-uk/smilr/README.md

 ![screen](https://user-images.githubusercontent.com/14982936/32010139-e7542fda-b9a8-11e7-874f-545133f45c83.png)

 # Data Model
-Just two models currently exist, one for topics and one for submitted feedback
+Two main models exist, one for events and one for submitted feedback, Topics exist as simple objects nested in Events.

 ```ts
 Event {